EYFS – Foundation Stage

 Our handwriting scheme ‘Kinetic Letters’ incorporates building body strength, holding the pencil correctly and letter formation.
 The children will work on these different aspects during our daily handwriting lessons.
 During lessons, children lie on their stomachs on the floor to write, as this enables them to build body strength and also encourages the hand to be in the correct writing position to write.

-Each your children will receive a reading book from our Oxford Reading Tree Scheme along with 6 high frequency words to learn at home by sight.
+Each week your child will receive a reading book from our Oxford Reading Tree Scheme along with 6 high frequency words to learn at home by sight.
 High frequency words are words that appear very often in written texts (the, and, to, said, etc.) They are a mixture of decodable words (words that can be sounded out) and tricky words (words in which English spelling code works in an usual or uncommon way).
 It is really important that children learn how to read these words as they will make up a large proportion of the words they will be reading in everyday texts.
 We strongly promote reading at home with the aim that children will read at least 3 times a week.

 End of Year